The Free World - Directory of Free Software/Culture Related Websites

 Just about anything that is related to free software or free culture can go on here.
 Additionally, other resources on things more tangenitally related to free software, such as digital cryptography/security, educational materials about programming and other topics, and even stores of general information, are, in my opinion, deserving of inclusion here.
 The whole point is to create a nexus that links to a great many resources that a person who is concious of their freedom and privacy rights will appreciate and can use.
 Licensing information, especially for resources that you are supposed to download to your local machine, is preferable.
 If you know of any sites that should be on this directory, E-mail me at erik (at) chowhowse (dot) com.

-This category is for the websites of activist organizations, social programs, or movements that are related in a major way to free software/culture.
+This category is for the websites of activist organizations, social programs, or movements that are related in a major way to free software/culture, or communities that are built specifically around free software/cultureor a subset of it.
+It also may include organizations that are dedicated to related subjects like privacy (online and off), civil liberties, and fighting DRM.

 - The Free Software Foundation - The main organization fighting for free software, both now and historically.